chuank/particle-offline-compiler/README.md

 For situations where you *need* to compile and test Particle projects locally, and keep to a streamlined workflow.

--
+---

 ### Requirements

 Install the Particle local compiler (instructions here: https://github.com/spark/firmware/tree/latest), including the dependencies.

--
+---

 ### Instructions

-Install **particle-offline-compiler** as you would any regular atom package.
+Install **particle-offline-compiler** as you would any regular atom package – in the `~/.atom/packages` folder.

 Before using it, be sure to access the settings on the package and fill in the relevant paths and build options for your firmware – follow the prompts in the settings.

-  __Important note on environment variables, especially Yosemite:__
+##### Important note on environment variables:

+In order for all of your PATH environment variables to be picked up, **launch Atom from the terminal**:

+    open -a "/Applications/Atom.app"

+or if you have already installed the Atom Shell commands:

+    `atom`

-  **Launch Atom from Terminal**, in order for all of your PATH environment variables to be picked up. `arm-none-eabi-gcc` et al will otherwise *not* compile, as the standard PATH launched from a GUI instance of Atom most likely will not point to where the gcc compiler is installed.
+If you skip this step, `arm-none-eabi-gcc` et al will *not* compile, as the standard PATH launched from a GUI instance of Atom most likely excludes the gcc compiler location.

--
+---

 ### Work in progress!

 This is a work in progress.

 At this point the package is only tested on OSX Yosemite, Atom 1.0.3.
+YMMV

-Compiler output is currently dumped out the Javascript console – sorry to those who prefer spiffier GUIs, but the console is good enough to figure out what's going on during the compile process.
+Compiler output is currently dumped out the Javascript console – sorry to those who prefer spiffier GUIs, but the console is good enough for now to figure out what's going on during the compile process.
 Perhaps a proper view can be considered in the future.

+The key features:
 * DFU (Core/Photon) upload of firmware works
-* OTA (Core) update within Atom is planned, which should make this tool a complete, single solution for uploading to Particle Devices
+* OTA (Core) update within Atom is coming, which should make this tool a complete, single solution for uploading to Particle Devices
 * OTA (Photon) update is currently not supported in the 0.4.3rc2 firmware of the Photon devices for local clouds, so we'll have to wait until Particle releases a major update to `particle-server`.